What is a Short Squeeze? (And How Traders Study One)

 - 4H chart confirms momentum shift

-- 1H chart shows entry trigger
+- 1H chart shows lower-timeframe confirmation evidence

-How to Trade Short Squeezes
+How Traders Study Short Squeezes

 Before the Squeeze: